 For more tried and tested ideas to start the school year right, check out this post.

 Start routines early

 It is a shock to the system to drastically jump from having little routine during the summer, to being back on a tight schedule.
 Help little ones (and big ones!) adjust by easing into routines a few weeks in advance.

-My attempt at a first day of school picture last year was…horrible.
+My attempt at first day of school picture last year was…horrible.
 My teen and pre-teen were not too enthused about capturing the moment because they were desperate to get to school early.
 My plan this year?
 Take the pictures a day or two in advance.
 We’ll call it a dress rehearsal for the big day, and cross it off my list well in advance.

 Take the stress out of preparing for back to school this year.
-Pull up a lemonade and make a plan to get a few of these projects underway before September comes.
+Pull up lemonade and make a plan to get a few of these projects underway before September comes.
 Your whole family will thank you!